-3. As a student, be aware that educational training is an important tool to be used in the working world.
-The classroom theories are helpful, but there are exceptions and situations that require flexibility and experience when putting book-learning to work in the "real-world".
-4. Develop and maintain careful, quality work habits.
-5. Since staff may be busy, schedule meetings with individuals several days in advance.
-6. Take advantage of training workshops offered inside and outside the organization.
-7. Keep a positive attitude and remember that new ideas may take a long time to Do not refrain from contributing.
-Do not be defensive when you make mistakes.
+Follow through on whatever job you undertake; deadlines are important and should be strictly adhered to.
+As a student, be aware that educational training is an important tool to be used in the working world.
+The classroom theories are helpful, but there are exceptions and situations that require flexibility and experience when putting book-learning to work in the "realworld".
+Develop and maintain careful, quality work habits.
+Since staff may be busy, schedule meetings with individuals several days in advance.
+Take advantage of training workshops offered inside and outside the organization.
+Keep a positive attitude and remember that new ideas may take a long time to implement. experts and know what will get the job done.
+Your job is to gain experience and knowledge while keeping an open mind.
+2. Do not refrain from contributing.
+3. Do not be defensive when you make mistakes.
 Mark it off as par for the course and continue on.
 Remember you are there to develop your talents and skills.
-Do not allow yourself to become involved in issues which came to friction before you came on board, nor become involved in office politics (become an impartial observer). implement.
-Future Direction 1.
-Be aware of the possibility you may discover a change in your career objectives based upon your experiences.
+4. Do not allow yourself to become involved in issues which came to friction before you came on board, nor become involved in office politics (become an impartial observer).
+Future Direction Be aware of the possibility you may discover a change in your career objectives based upon your experiences.
 1. Do not expect to be an expert upon completion of your supervised experiences.
-But do realize you will be "practice-ready" as an entry-level dietitian.
+But do realize you will be "practiceready" as an entry-level dietitian.